dimagi/commcare-cloud/docs/setup/new_environment_qa.md

 login.
 There is one Application link on the top ribbon and another in the box on the screen with a phone icon.

 You'll be brought to the page below.
-Give your app a name and select the '+Add' button.
+Give your app a name and click the '+Add' button.
 Choose the option 'Case List' to create an application that uses Case Management.
 We'll use case management to create cases later on.